 Please refer to each product page for detail specifications.

-With SW1 switched ON, it absorbs on to the primary coil side.
+When SW1 switched ON, it is pulled to the primary coil side.
 It still keeps the position after the switch is reset.

-With SW2 switched ON, it absorbs on to the secondary coil side.
+When SW2 switched ON, it is pulled to the secondary coil side.
 It still keeps the position after the switch is reset.

 R is an external resistor. (holding side, for demagnetization current value setting)

-Various circuits for driving a latching solenoid have been devised by customers.
-What follows shows one such example for reference:Operational mode
+Various circuits for driving latching solenoids have been devised by their users.
+Following is an example for your reference:Operational mode

 Pulls in from right to left at switch-on of SW1 and stays in position even after switch-off of SW1.